2b-zipper/Share-on-Bluesky/README.md

 - Share selected text on Bluesky
 - Share images on Bluesky
 - Choose to open the share window as a popup or a new tab
+- Option to add a newline between the title and URL when sharing

 ## Installation
 ### From CRX file